PgBiel/typst-tablex/README.md

 1. `map-cells: cell => cell` (given a cell, returns a new cell).
 You can use this to customize the cell's attributes, but also  to change its positions (however, avoid doing that as it can easily generate conflicts).
 You can access the cell's position with `cell.x` and `cell.y`.
 Use something like `(..cell, fill: blue)` for example to ensure the other properties are kept.
 (Calling `cellx` here is not necessary.
 If overriding content, use `content: [whatever]`).

 2. `map-rows: (row_index, cells) => cells` (given a row index and all cells in it, return a new array of cells).
 Allows customizing entire rows, but note that the cells in `cells` can be `none` if they're some position occupied by a colspan or rowspan of another cell.
-Ensure you return the cells in the order of modification.
-Also, ensure you do not change the row of any cell here, or it will error.
-You can change the cells' columns, but that will certainly generate conflicts if any col/rowspans are involved (in general, you cannot change col/rowspans here).
+Ensure you return the cells in the order you were given, including the `none`s, for best results.
+Also, you cannot move cells here to another row.
+You can change the cells' columns, but that will certainly generate conflicts if any col/rowspans are involved (in general, you cannot bulk-change col/rowspans without `map-cells`).

 3. `map-cols: (col_index, cells) => cells` (given a column index and all cells in it, return a new array of cells).
 Similar to `map-rows`, but for customizing columns.
 You cannot change the column of any cell here.
 (To do that, `map-cells` is required.)